-When employers are considering issues that may impact an employee’s performance, attendance or wellbeing it is unlikely that homelessness would be one of the first issues to come to mind.
-However, government figures show that 14% of homeless households had a member in full time employment.
+When employers are considering issues that may impact their employee’s performance, attendance or wellbeing it is unlikely that homelessness would be one of the first issues to come to mind.
+However, some homeless households do have a member in full time employment.

-In light of this, homelessness is an issue employers may wish to be alert to, not only from an employee welfare perspective but because employees who are stressed or worried may find it more difficult to be productive at work.
-Whilst homelessness is a complex issue with many causes, there are steps employers can take to support employees who are homeless or at risk of homelessness.
+Homelessness is a complex issue with many causes but one that employers may wish to be alert to, not only from an employee welfare perspective but because employees who are stressed or worried may find it more difficult to be productive at work.
+But what can employers do to help employees who are homeless or at risk of homelessness?

 If an employee is homeless or facing homelessness, it’s important that they get the specialist advice and support they need.
 Employees may not know where to turn for this so it may be a good idea for managers to be able to signpost some external sources of support, whether local or national.